christineywang/product-catalogue/README.md

 <br>

-To simulate what your web project code is doing from the web app, apply a filter of _Content type = Product_ in the search pill and you will see the four entries our web page is fetching:
+To simulate what your web project code is doing from the web app, apply a filter of _Content type = Product_ in the search pill and you will see the 4 entries our web page is fetching:

 ![product-content-type](images/product-content-type.png)

 <br>

 To understand which fields are getting rendered on your web page, take a look at the JSON response of your API call.
-All of the object keys are properties that you can access by passing them into your code:
+All of the object keys are properties you can access by passing them into your code:

 ![api-response](images/api-response.png)